Ford® F-450 & F-550 Conversions

 (in Overdrive)

-The Cummins engine makes is prime torque at low-RPM (1600-2000 RPM) which makes the F-450/550 gearing noticeable.
-Shifts will happen quickly and highway speeds may be limited.
-Some customers have opted for gear and tire upgrades to keep engine RPM at a comfortable level.
+The Cummins® engine makes its prime torque at low-RPM's (1600-2000 RPM) which makes the F-450/550 gearing somthing to consider.
+Shifts will happen quickly and highway speeds may be limited with the stock gearing and tires however you can move alot of weight as was intended for the f-450/550.
+Some customers have opted for gear and tire changes to keep engine RPM's at level that better fits there needs for the trucks performance.

 Overall Truck Weight and Chassis Components: The F-450/550 load ratings are due to their larger axles, brakes, springs and chassis components.
 This results in a vehicle that can easily weigh 10,000-14,000 pounds.
 The F-250 & F-350 trucks in basic form primarily weighs between 4,500 and 8,0000 pounds.